jnovembre/BSD-QBio6/docs/index.md

 ## Downloading the data

 It is very important to download the data **before the workshop**, as the files are quite large.
 (Warning!
-The repo is about >200MB!)
+The repo is >200MB!)
 All you need to do is to download the repository containing all the boot camp lectures and data.
 We will download the repository using GitKraken (you can alternatively use command-line `git` if you are already familiar with it).